 - lending, and/or

-assault weapons and BMG rifles, except in very specific circumstances.18
+assault weapons and BMG rifles, except in very specific circumstances.

 The penalties for violating PC 30600 will vary from minor infractions to very severe felonies.
 These are punishable by both a fine and/or a prison term.
-The specific penalty will vary depending on the specific act a defendant commits and the underlying facts of the case.
+The specific penalty will vary depending on the specific act you commit and the underlying facts of the case.

 - California Penal Code 32310(c) PC; see note 1.

 - California Penal Code 16740 PC; see note 1.

 - California Penal Code 16590 PC; see note 1.